Ashwary-Jharbade/anatomy/README.md

 5. Migrate the database using python manage.py migrate
 6. Run the server using python manage.py runserver
 7. Search on browser url localhost:8000

+# Credentials to access Anatomy
+Username - admin@example.com
+Password - Admin

+# Steps to check for a COVID test on Anatomy
+1. Download a nucleotide sequence or get your own neuclotide sequence.
+Note - The nucleotide sequence should have fasta format/extention
+2. Click on the choose file option and select your previously downloaded nucleotide sequence and hit the arrow icon.
+3. Now wait fot the result and observe the graphical as well as textual report of the test.